-WA Relay Service: At your request WAHBE Appeals Program can use Washington Relay Service.
+WA Relay Service: At your request the Washington Health Benefit Exchange Appeals Program can use Washington Relay Service.
 This is a free service provided by the Washington State Office of the Deaf and Hard of Hearing (ODHH).
 It ensures equal communication access to the telephone service for people who are deaf, deaf-blind, hard of hearing and speech disabled.

 This service allows appeals program staff to communicate with text-telephone (TTY) users.
-If you are deaf or hard of hearing and need to contact the Appeals Program Anyone wishing to use Washington Relay simply dials 711 to connect with a relay operator.
+If you are deaf or hard of hearing and need to contact the Appeals Program, simply dial 711 to connect with a relay operator.
 The relay operator will dial the requested number and relay the conversation between the two callers.

-You may request any assistance that will help you fully and meaningfully participate in the appeal process.
-So request the accommodation that will best allow you to do that.
+You may request any assistance that will help you fully and meaningfully participate in the appeals process, so please request the accommodation that will best allow you to do that.
 Some possible accommodations could be:

 - a sign language interpreter;

 - large print or high contrast documents and forms;